D-DAY. JUNE 6, 1944.

 Approachable and knowledgeable with a sense of integrity devoted to the veterans and the fallen heroes of ww2."

 Officers Cap Insignia of the 326 Airborne Engineer Battalion

-Now with almost 16 years experience in WWII Historical re-enactment & Interpretation, spending the first seven years as a battle re-enactor, using live weapons, blank ammunition and pyrotechnics, dedicate my time to studying this important time in history and attend events teaching, whilst wearing original US or British WWII uniforms.
+Now with almost 17 years experience in WWII Historical re-enactment & Interpretation, spending the first seven years as a battle re-enactor, using live weapons, blank ammunition and pyrotechnics, dedicate my time to studying this important time in history and attend events depicting Lt.Col.
+Hugh Mozley, CO.326 Airborne Engineers or my Grandfather, Cpl, Royal Engineers, whilst wearing original uniforms & equipment.

-Respected as a professional WWII Historical Re-enactor, guided by a code of standards, (NO Alcohol, Good Behaviour, Dress Code, etc.) that are essential for that extra degree of realism, but more importantly, as a mark of respect and appreciation for those that served and the many who gave their lives.
+Respected as a Progressive/Hardcore and professional WWII Historical Re-enactor, guided by a code of standards, (NO Alcohol, Good Behaviour, Dress Code, etc.) that are essential for that extra degree of realism, but more importantly, as a mark of respect and appreciation for those that served and the many who gave their lives.

 "I have been looking at your photo collection.
 Never before have I seen a so detailed representation of life as it was, your attention to detail is fantastic. ...you are truly one of us who have served.
 I extend all my respect to you and I am proud to have known you.
 I salute you and extend all the military respect I can afford someone like you.

 Thanks for your service and dedication."